HardlyDifficult/Tutorials/Support.md

 3KS9rE6YqGYZyh2wdM5dzNWVP6k2ht7CZy
 ```

 That's it!
 You can see stats while it runs, and online.
-It pays  I'll also get a view showing contributions.
+It pays out a penny every few minutes.
+I'll also get a view showing contributions.

 Optionally you can: